 Parents worry about their children.
 That’s why we take precautions to protect them.
 Those worries don’t cause scraped knees and hurts that come even later in life as the children grow older and go out into this broken world.
 In fact, when God or His messengers said, “Do not be afraid,” in the Bible, they were assurances, not reprimands.
 It is time to disentangle the fear and guilt that people often associate with cancer.

 Perhaps, all those years ago, God had been speaking to my heart through my fear, to let me know what I would one day deal with?
 Was He allowing me to prepare?
 Did he want to see my reaction to such a thought?
 Was He seeing if I could handle it?

 I don’t know.
 But I do know that my husband’s cancer wasn’t a reaction on God’s part to my fear.
 My Father in Heaven is better than that.

 What Are YOUR Thoughts?

+Have you experienced fear and guilt associated with a cancer diagnosis?
+How did it affect your faith?
 I’d love to hear in the comment section, below.
 I appreciate my readers as well as the writing community.
 To show that appreciation, I use Comment Luv.
 Just leave a comment below and your latest post will get a link next to it.
 Thank you!

 In 2012 doctors diagnosed my husband, Dan, with stage IV lung cancer.
 Since then, our family has been learning what it means to face cancer.
 I’ve focused my writing and speaking on helping cancer patients and their families advocate for themselves and live life to the fullest, in spite of their illness.
 My goal is to help people face cancer with grace.
 My books are available at Amazon.com: